bellingcat/wayback-google-analytics/README.md

         url: "www.webpage.com",
         UA-code: UA-XXXXXXX (NULL if non-existent)
         GA-code: GA-XXXXXXX (NULL if non-existent)
-        html: raw bs4 html response
     }
 ]
 ```

 ### BIG QUESTIONS FOR PHASE 1:
 - Do I need a setting to determine whether or not we should get archival data on the first pass?

 # Phase 2:

 ## Use wayback machine API to get older versions and use their data.

 - After the initial run-through, we circle back to look for older websites that may contain that UA code.
 - Function iterates over earlier dictionaries.
 If we don't have a UA code, we should use the wayback machine starting from most recent to least recent until we find a UA code.
 - Dictionary should be updated to look like this

 ```